ranja-sarkar/Classification/docs/chapter1.md

 <img width="319" height="278" alt="power" src="https://github.com/user-attachments/assets/5c135105-2ada-4861-b9ac-df5c2640f0f1" />

 Collecting complete information about a population is time-consuming and expensive, and sometimes not even possible.
 We need an appropriate sample size to infer about the population; in other words, we require a representative sample.

-Selecting a sample size to make a machine learn correctly, in other words to train an optimal model is a little tricky.
-There is typically a relationship between training datasize and model performance.
-However, for some model algorithms and datasets, such a relation might not exist at all.

 Power analysis helps estimate the minimum sample size required to detect an effect in a statistical test.
 A power curve yields the power of a test, which is power versus sample size for a given effect size.
 A hypothesis test which is a design-based approach figures out if an effect (small or not) is statistically significant to make us decide to change our minds on an action.
 The approach of calculating the sample size is based on effect size (es) of the test.